Trie, Digital Tree, Prefix Tree Basics and Visualization

 Except for the keysWithPrefix

-method whose complexity depends on the length of the return result, the complexity of other prefix operations is , where is the length of the prefix string.
+method, whose complexity depends on the number of returned results, other prefix operations have a time complexity of , where is the length of the prefix string.

-Consider these operations.
-Can you achieve them with a HashMap or TreeMap?
-You would likely have to forcefully traverse all keys and compare string prefixes one by one, which is highly complex.
+Think about it.
+Can you do these operations easily with HashMap or TreeMap?
+Usually, you would have to check every key and compare prefixes one by one, which is very slow.